Frequently Asked Questions

 The most Frequently Asked Question is where’s a good place to eat?

-Downtown Franklin is home to over 25 local eateries, coffee houses, bakeries and wine bars.
+Downtown Franklin is home to over 25 local places to eat, including full-service restaurants, deli’s and sandwich shops, coffee houses, bakeries and wine bars.
 You don’t have to settle for what you can find in Anywhere, U.S.A.
-Franklin’s food scene is thriving and wide-ranging, from Meat ‘n Threes to barbeque to fine dining.
+Franklin’s food scene is thriving and wide-ranging, from Meat ‘n Threes to barbecue joints to fine dining.
 Click here for a comprehensive list, and be sure and ask your guide for recommendations.

-And if you’d like to try 5 or 6 spots in one day, book our food tour!
+And if you’d like to try 5 fabulous eateries in one afternoon, book our food tour.

 How long is the tour?

-Classic Franklin, Murder and Mayhem, Haunted Franklin and Grave Matters tours are 90 minutes.
-Our Civil War in Franklin tour is two hours.
+Classic Franklin and Civil War tours are 2 hours.
+The Murder and Mayhem, Haunted Franklin and Grave Matters tours are 90 minutes.
+The Southern Style food tour is 3 hours.
 Our programs for kids — I Spy Downtown Franklin, Local Lore and Listening to the Past — are closer to an hour.

 How much walking is involved?

 The Classic Franklin tour covers about six city blocks spread out over 2 hours.
 We walk a ways and tell a story, walk a little farther and tell another story, and so on.
 All the walking is on flat city sidewalks.
 There are several benches along the way that can accommodate three or four people, and the last 20 minutes or so of the tour take place in a church with ample seating for everyone.